US STOCKS-Futures slightly lower as banks cut oil price forecasts

 By Ankur Banerjee

-July 11 U.S. stock index futures were slightly lower on Tuesday ahead of comments from Federal Reserve policymakers as several banks cut their oil price forecasts amid global oversupply.
+July 11 (Reuters) - U.S. stock index futures were slightly lower on Tuesday ahead of comments from Federal Reserve policymakers as several banks cut their oil price forecasts amid global oversupply.

 * U.S. stocks edged higher on Monday, led by gains in technology stocks as investors were optimistic ahead of earnings.